-(a) "Applicable contract" means a contract for goods or services proposed or entered into by a qualified city that either exceeds \$750,000.00, or a higher amount as determined by the commission, or is for a term exceeding 2 years.
+(a) "Applicable contract" means a contract for goods or services proposed or entered into by a qualified city or school district that either exceeds \$750,000.00, or a higher amount as determined by the commission, or is for a term exceeding 2 years.
 Applicable contract also includes multiple contracts for less than \$750,000.00, or the higher amount determined by the commission, with 1 entity that, in the aggregate, exceed \$750,000.00, or a higher amount as determined by the commission, within a 12-month period.

-Rendered Tuesday, July 22, 2014

-© Legislative Council, State of Michigan

-(b) "Federal bankruptcy code" means the federal bankruptcy code, 11 USC 101 to 1532.

-(c) "Financial review commission" or "commission" means a financial review commission created in section 4.

-(d) "Operating expenses" means the reasonable operating expenses of the commission, including without limitation the cost of preparing accounting and other reports, costs of commission meetings or other required activities of the commission, counsel fees, including fees of the attorney general, and fees and expenses incurred for consultants and fiduciaries required to carry out the purposes of this act.

-(e) "Person" means an individual, corporation, limited or general partnership, association, joint venture, limited liability company, a governmental entity, including this state.

-(f) "Plan for adjustment" means the plan for the adjustment of debts of a qualified city approved and entered by a United States bankruptcy court under chapter 9 of title 11 of the United States Code, 11 USC 901 to 946.

-(g) "Professional services" means services that require a high degree of intellectual skill, an advanced degree, or professional licensing or certification.
+- (b) "Federal bankruptcy code" means the federal bankruptcy code, 11 USC 101 to 1532. - (c) "Financial review commission" or "commission" means a financial review commission created in section 4. - (d) "Operating expenses" means the reasonable operating expenses of the commission, including without limitation the cost of preparing accounting and other reports, costs of commission meetings or other required activities of the commission, counsel fees, including fees of the attorney general, and fees and expenses incurred for consultants and fiduciaries required to carry out the purposes of this act. - (e) "Person" means an individual, corporation, limited or general partnership, association, joint venture, limited liability company, a governmental entity, including this state. - (f) "Plan for adjustment" means the plan for the adjustment of debts of a qualified city approved and entered by a United States bankruptcy court under chapter 9 of title 11 of the United States Code, 11 USC 901 to 946. - (g) "Professional services" means services that require a high degree of intellectual skill, an advanced degree, or professional licensing or certification.
 Those providing the professional services are distinguished based on their specialized knowledge, experience, and expertise.
-Professional services include, but are not limited to, accounting, actuarial, appraisal, auditing, investment advisor, and legal services.

-(h) "Qualified city" means a city with a population of more than 600,000 that is subject to a plan for adjustment.

-(i) "State treasurer" means the treasurer of this state or his or her designee who shall be designated by a written instrument signed by the state treasurer and maintained in a permanent file and whose signature shall have the same force and effect as the signature of the state treasurer for all purposes under this act.
+Professional services include, but are not limited to, accounting, actuarial, appraisal, auditing, investment advisor, and legal services. - (h) "Qualified city" means a city with a population of more than 600,000 that is subject to a plan for adjustment. - (i) "Qualified school district" means a school district with the same boundaries as a city with a population of 600,000 or more. - (j) "State treasurer" means the treasurer of this state or his or her designee who shall be designated by a written instrument signed by the state treasurer and maintained in a permanent file and whose signature shall have the same force and effect as the signature of the state treasurer for all purposes under this act.

+History: 2014, Act 181, Imd.
+Eff.
+June 20, 2014;-Am.
+2016, Act 53, Imd.
+Eff.
+Mar.
+29, 2016;-Am.
+2016, Act 195, Imd.
+Eff.
+June 21, 2016.

-141.1634 Financial review commission; creation; powers, duties, functions, and responsibilities; budgeting, procurement, personnel, and related management functions.
+141.1634 Financial review commission; creation; powers, duties, functions, and responsibilities; budgeting, procurement, personnel, and related management functions; qualified school district.

-Sec.
-4. A financial review commission is created within the department of treasury for each qualified city.
+- Sec.
+4. (1) Except as provided in subsection (2), a financial review commission is created within the department of treasury for each qualified city and each qualified school district.
 Except as otherwise provided in this act, a commission shall exercise its powers, duties, functions, and responsibilities under this act independently of the state treasurer.
-The budgeting, procurement, personnel, and related management functions of a commission shall be performed under the direction and supervision of the state treasurer.
+The budgeting, procurement, personnel, and related management functions of a commission shall be performed under the direction and supervision of the state treasurer. - (2) If a qualified school district is located within the geographic boundaries of a qualified city for which a financial review commission is operating under this act, beginning on the date that school district becomes a qualified school district, the financial review commission for that qualified school district, and no separate or additional financial review commission for that qualified school district is created under this act.